 Logan C. Churchwell serves as the Research Director.
 He is also a spokesman for the Foundation.
 Before joining PILF in 2017, he performed similar functions for the Houston-based group True the Vote beginning in 2012.
 He worked on and off Capitol Hill for several years prior, ranging from nonprofits to political campaign committees and consulting firms.
 Churchwell’s career includes posts in congressional offices, think tanks, federal campaigns and a research internship under Dr. Frank Luntz, Ph.D.
 He studied communications and rhetoric at Texas Tech University.

 Chief Operations Officer

-Elaina Crafton joined Public Interest Legal Foundation in 2022 after she worked as a Legal Intern for the foundation while she was an undergraduate student.
+Elaina Crafton joined Public Interest Legal Foundation in 2022.
+Prior to joining the Foundation, she worked for a consulting firm as a Research Analyst.
 Elaina received her B.S. in Neuroscience with a Minor in Psychology from Christopher Newport University in Newport News, VA.
+Elaina served as a legal intern for the Foundation while she was an undergraduate student.

 Director of Strategic Partnerships

 Carrie-Lee is Director of Strategic Partnerships.
 Most recently, she served as a Trump Administration appointee for the Office of General Counsel at the United States Department of Health and Human Services.
 Carrie-Lee’s formative career focused on representing private sector business clients in litigation, in northern California.
 After that, she served as counsel for the Republicans at the California State Legislature and as general counsel and advocate for two Sacramento based trade associations representing manufacturing and utility interests.
 In the second half of her career, Carrie-Lee has worked on Capitol Hill, private practice and in federal agencies, focusing mostly on telecommunication and energy policy and information law.
 Carrie-Lee graduated from the University of California with Bachelor of Arts and Juris Doctorate degrees.